csaden/csaden.github.io/datavis/_posts/2015-08-16-How-Bad-Is-Your-Commute.md

     <img src='../assets/datavis/commuterPainIndex.png'>
 </div>

 The first graphic is difficult to interpret for three reasons.
-First, the width of the bars are too small.
+First, the width of each bar is too small.
 It's hard to read the graphic because the thin bars cross with the black major grid lines, which creates a lot of visual noise.
 Secondly, the dominate color in the graphic is grey (the background color of the plots area), which puts less emphasis on the bars.
 The yellow bars sit in a sea of grey and don't pop out from the plot area.
 Finally, the bars appear off-centered from their corresponding labels, and those labels are difficult to read because they have been rotated vertically 90 degrees.
 Labels on the x-axis for vertical bar charts could be rotated by 45 degrees clockwise for easier reading.
 In general, I prefer horizontal bar charts and try to keep all of the labels oriented horizontally.

 ### Visual Encodings